 Steve Coleman: - Music is a sonic expression of who we are

-Photo: Tracy Collins
+An article with Steve Coleman Photo: Tracy Collins

 Music is just a sonic expression of me – of us – who are playing it.
 I usually play in a group, and then music is a sonic expression of us in the group.
 It’s an expression of what we are interested in, and of what we like and don’t like – cosmically, spiritually politically, nutritionally etc. It’s an expression of what’s going on.
 Everything that we are – that’s what music is to me.
 It’s the same way that Charlie Parker would describe it.
 I have heard that generation express this the same way: Music is an expression of what we see.
 Someone from Germany doesn’t see the same things as someone from Mississippi.
 And even with modern technology actually being somewhere physically is going to be a lot different to having international contacts on your phone.